tangledhelix/DP_papaoppo/README.md

 * [x] What if there are wrap markers and also hyphenated words to join?

 Book items:
-* [ ] Chapter XVIII section numbering is odd, see forum thread.
+* [x] Chapter XVIII section numbering is odd, see forum thread.
     * also see below review of book numbering layout
-* [ ] p002 and forward, sections i, ii, iii etc are marked up as `/# #/` but really they're hanging-indent section headers?
+* [x] p002 and forward, sections i, ii, iii etc are marked up as `/# #/` but really they're hanging-indent section headers?
 Review the structure of the book to determine if these are h3 or what
-* [ ] again on p023, similar i., ii.
+    * again on p023, similar i., ii.
+    * Looking at Chapter I, sec. i., ii., etc, are they h3?
+They seem to be formatted as hanging indent, so far.
+The output from the rounds left them as blockquote-rewrap.
 * [ ] throughout book abbrs like `Dr` and `St` have no `.`; note this when looking for them to add `<abbr>` tags in HTML.
+* [ ] Chapter I, sections i - iv are hanging indent format

 ### Project manager notes ###